Pet AnimalsDogDog Breeds

 Rating: 3 out of 5.

-The Texas Heeler is a cross between an Australian Cattle Dog (also known as a Blue Heeler or Queensland Heeler) and an Australian Shepherd.
-As a result, the breed inherits characteristics and traits from both parents, including a high energy level and a need for regular exercise.
+The Texas Heeler, born of the union between an Australian Cattle Dog (also recognized as a Blue Heeler or Queensland Heeler) and an Australian Shepherd, inherits a blend of characteristics and traits from its parentage.
+Notably, this breed possesses a high energy level and an inherent need for consistent physical activity.

-The Texas Heeler is generally a healthy breed, but like all breeds, they can be prone to certain health issues.
-Responsible breeders will screen their breeding stock for health issues such as hip dysplasia, elbow dysplasia, and eye issues.
+While generally robust, like all breeds, Texas Heelers may have susceptibility to specific health concerns.
+Responsible breeders take measures to screen their breeding stock for potential issues such as hip dysplasia, elbow dysplasia, and eye-related ailments.

 Amount of shading: 4/5 PointDrooling potential: 2/5 Point